NottingHack/members-guide/health-and-safety.rst

 **Health & Safety is the responsibility of every member of Nottingham Hackspace.** It is the duty of each member to make sure they are safe and not endangering the people around them.

 The Hackspace has a lot of potentially dangerous tools available to members; if you are not confident with a tool or machine, or haven't used it before, you should ask to be inducted on it.
-For machines without specific inductions (see the Teams section), another member will typically be willing to provide advice; the best places to ask are the Google Group, Discord, or an Open Hack event.
+For machines without specific inductions (see the Teams section), another member will typically be willing to provide advice; the best places to ask are the `Google Group <https://groups.google.com/g/nottinghack/>`_, `Discord <https://wiki.nottinghack.org.uk/wiki/Discord>`_, or an Open Hack event.

 Safety equipment (PPE) is readily available within the workshop; a range of PPE such as goggles, gloves, face masks, and other such items are kept ready for use by all members and topped up on a regular basis.